phill-holland/neurodiversity-accommodations-cheat-sheet/COMMUNICATION.md

 # Personal Comms

-- [ ] Text Messages May Take Ages To Get Responded to
+- [ ] Text Messages May Take Days To Get Responded To, If At All

         ND's will take a long time to respond to message, several days if ever at all.
 It does not mean they do not care about you or what you have asked about.